 Making choices based on the safety for mother and baby is always the most important consideration when choosing your birth site.
 So making sure that you not only feel comfortable and supported, you also want to make sure you meet the medical criteria to be at home.
 That criteria includes: well grown term baby, normal amniotic fluid level, normal blood pressure, knowing that the placenta is located far from internal opening of the cervix, no history of postpartum hemorrhage (if this is not your first baby), normal iron and platelet levels, and no other significant medical history that could complicate the labour.

-Home Birth Kit: What to include
+Home Birth Kit, What to include?

 Planning a home birth is very exciting!
 To help you prepare, your midwife will normally provide you with a list of supplies for the birth that is best to have gathered by the time you are 36 weeks pregnant.
 Some hospitals are able to provide birth supplies for women birthing at home, so before buying a kit you should always check what is available in your community.
 Matraea has developed the New Beginnings Home Birth Kit (designed by midwives), full of all the supplies that you and your midwife will need!

-What we know
+What we know about home births

 Home birth reduces the risk of infections, and lowers the chances of interventions such as artificially ruptured membranes, oxytocin augmentation, routine electronic fetal monitoring as well as medication and c-sections.
 Often women who choose hospital births arrive at the hospital too early, later regretting it.
 False starts and the early signs of labour have them rushing to hospital only to be sent home again.
 Many women want (and need!) to know what is going on but the back and forth to hospital can interrupt the natural birth process, sometimes backfiring by delaying or stopping labour, and resulting in interventions that “encourage progress.”